Indore: Yeshwant Club

 The Yeshwant Club came into existence in 1934 at the behest of late the Maharaja Tukoji Rao III Holkar of Indore.
 The club was established for their son, Yuvraj Yeshwant Rao Holkar.
-Spread over 14 acres it is a Maratha legacy of the Holkar rulers of Indore State.
+Spread over 14 acres, it is a Maratha Empire legacy of the Holkar rulers of Indore State.
 Initially, the club was opened for Maratha royalty, nobility, aristocracy, and the officers (Natives and British) of the Holkar State.
 Later its doors were opened for the business elites.
 Post-Indian Independence, the admission criteria were revised according to the changing times.
-Maharani Usha Devi, the daughter of late Maharaja Yeshwant Rao II Holkar of Indore is the Chief Patron of the club, the Honorary Chief Minister of Madhya Pradesh being the President of the club.
+Maharani Usha Devi, the daughter of late Maharaja Yeshwant Rao II Holkar of Indore is the chief patron of the club, the Honorary Chief Minister of Madhya Pradesh being the president of the club.